TMJ Pain is a side effect of Sleep Apnea

 Corrective treatments for obstructive sleep apnea that do not involve surgery or a CPAP device do exist.
-One such example is Vivos DNA appliance therapy.
-The DNA promotes new bone growth in the mouth and nasal passageways to allow for better airflow through the mouth and improved night time breathing.
+Two such examples are the Homeoblock appliance and Vivos DNA appliance therapy.
+Adult anterior growth appliances can promote new bone growth in the mouth and nasal passageways.
+These appliances are called expanders because of their ability to increase the size and space in the jaws.
+The upper jaw bone is the base of the nasal passageways.
+The expansion decreases airway resistance and improves breathing while sleeping.
 The DNA (day time, night time appliance) works for adults by expanding the palate and surrounding jaw structure.
-Other adult anterior growth appliances exist such as the AGGA device and the Homeoblock appliance.